Parent and Family Guide for LGBTQ+ Students

-Navigating college as an LGBTQ+ person is a unique and momentous experience.
+Navigating college as an LGBTQ+ person can be a unique and momentous experience.
 Some LGBTQ+ college students benefit from specialized support systems — both on campus and at home.
 Parents and families of LGBTQ+ students can bolster their ability to support students by learning more about commonly used language, understanding the plights and power of coming out, and being connected to resources that can be used to improve the lives of LGBTQ+ learners.

-Key Concepts of LGBTQ+ Identity
+Key Concepts of LGBTQ+ Identities

-Gender Fluidity/Gender Nonconformity
+Gender Fluidity and Gender Nonconformity

 The Coming Out Process for LGBTQ+ Students